acising/KellectAgent-Windows/README.md

    | FileObject | Match the value of this pointer to the **FileObject** pointer value in a [**DiskIo_TypeGroup1**](https://docs.microsoft.com/en-us/windows/win32/etw/diskio-typegroup1) event to determine the type of I/O operation. |
    | FileName   | Full path to the file, not including the drive letter.       |

  3. CallStack event .
-The APIs we collected is provided by Windows itself, don't collect any API in user-defined dll files.
+The APIs we collected is provided by OS-defined(part of) and user-defined dll files.

     | Property  | Property                                                     |
     | --------- | ------------------------------------------------------------ |